justin-calleja/Gut-wiki/Simulate.md

   assert_eq(my_obj.a_number, 20, 'Since a_number is incremented in _process, it should be 20 now')

 # Let us also assume that AnotherObj acts exactly the same way as
-# but has SomeCoolObj but has a _fixed_process method instead of
+# but has SomeCoolObj but has a _physics_process method instead of
 # _process.
 In that case, this test will pass too since all child objects
-# have the _process or _fixed_process method called.
+# have the _process or _physics_process method called.
 func test_does_something_each_loop():
   var my_obj = MyObject.new()
   var other_obj = AnotherObj.new()